dazdaz/joplin-console/README.md

 ## License

-This tool is provided as-is for interacting with Joplin database files.
-Please ensure you have appropriate permissions to access and modify your Joplin data.
+This project is licensed under the Apache License 2.0 - see the [APACHE.md](APACHE.md) file for details.

 ## Contributing